dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

     keyboard_buffer[buf_position].code = scancode_mapping[scancode];
 ```

-At this point you have a fully functioning PS/2 keyboard driver!
+At this point we have a fully functioning PS/2 keyboard driver!
 However we will quickly cover translating a kernel scancode into a printable character, as that's a useful feature to have at this stage.

 There's a few approaches to getting printable characters from our kernel scancodes: